akintewe/Chain-Finance/APP_STORE_REVIEW_NOTES.md

 Nexa Prime is a cryptocurrency wallet and exchange platform that:

 1. **Provides wallet services**: Users can store, send, and receive cryptocurrencies
-2. **Integrates with third-party exchanges**: We partner with licensed cryptocurrency exchanges through APIs
 3. **Offers price monitoring**: Real-time cryptocurrency price tracking and alerts
 4. **Implements KYC/AML**: Know Your Customer and Anti-Money Laundering compliance